 After the climb we will join in a celebration dinner back in the hotel and then transport back to St. Petersburg for the culmination of the expedition.
 You are free to build in extra time and see this amazing city, which is one of the most popular tourist destinations in Russia.

-- Day 3: Transport to Mineralyne Vody via internal flight and hotel in Baksan Valley, Hotel Night.
+- Day 1: Arrive to Mineralyne Vody via international flight and hotel in Baksan Valley, Hotel Night.

-- Day 12: Transport to Mineralyne Vody airport and return to St. Petersburg hotel, visit the city.
+- Day 10: Transport to Mineralyne Vody airport and Return International flight home.